aiven/devportal/docs/tools/cli/service/flink.rst

   * - ``table_name``
     - The name of the Aiven for PostgreSQL® database table

-For the :doc:`index mode for Aiven for OpenSearch® </docs/products/flink/howto/connect-pg>`, add a JSON field named ``opensearch`` with the following fields included in a JSON object:
+For the Aiven for OpenSearch® :doc:`index integration </docs/products/flink/howto/connect-pg>`, add a JSON field named ``opensearch`` with the following fields included in a JSON object:

 .. list-table::
   :header-rows: 1